NEW AT TRINITY?

 accepted applicants must meet all of the required preadmission requirements

-outlined on this Website.
+outlined on this website.
+Applicants that

 9. When will I know if I have been accepted into Trinity School

-application for admission is reviewed following
+Applications for admission are reviewed monthly following

 receipt of all required transcripts/testing scores.